-And the rules apply not just for standing phones at your practice, but also for cell phones too (We are not living in the 1980s folks!)
-With the tens of thousands of phone calls you will receive over your lifetime, the concepts behind good phone etiquette remain the same.
+And the rules apply not just for standing phones at your practice but also for cell phones too (We are not living in the 1980s, folks!)
+With the tens of thousands of phone calls, you will receive over your lifetime, the concepts behind good phone etiquette remain the same.
 So, let’s go through each of these threads to guide you on how to approach the phone.

-Affability implies more than picking up the phone and being nice.
-It also implies an air of professionalism.
+Affability implies more than picking up the phone and being friendly.
+It also means an air of professionalism.
 What do I mean by that?
-If you are picking up a phone in a particular location, make sure to let your caller know that they have reached that particular destination.
-So, if you are in CT scan, you may say Your Hospital CT scan, Dr. X speaking.
+If you are picking up a phone in a particular location, let your caller know they have reached that specific destination.
+So, if you are in CT scan, you may say Your Hospital, CT scan, Dr. X speaking.

 Final Thoughts About Phone Etiquette

 Many radiologists may dismiss phone etiquette as an extraneous part of our practice that is not worth their time.
 But, I beg to differ.
 Instead, it is an essential part of an excellent radiology practice.
 It is how we connect with our referrers, make friends with our fellow physicians, and direct our clinicians to the next step, whether ordering the appropriate test or solving a diagnostic dilemma.
 So, make sure to follow the rules of the phone!